 HIPAA-Compliant Online Forms: Legal & Flexibility Considerations

-Since ink signatures can be completed with a mouse, stylus or finger, they are far more user-friendly than digital signatures, which are complex and involve cryptography.
+Since ink signatures can be completed with a mouse, stylus, or finger, they are far more user-friendly than digital signatures, which are complex and involve cryptography.

 Online Form Flexibility

-LuxSci’s SecureForm combines each of these features into a secure, HIPAA-compliant and customizable package.
-We offer three separate plans to suit the needs of different businesses.
-These are our Shared, Dedicated and Custom Enterprise solutions.
-This means that there is a SecureForm option to suit any company’s unique circumstances and meet its HIPAA compliance obligations.
+LuxSci’s Secure Form combines these features into a secure, HIPAA-compliant, and customizable package.
+We offer different plans to suit the needs of different businesses.
+This means that there is a Secure Form option to suit any company’s unique circumstances and meet its HIPAA compliance obligations.